Title image © thevampiredio

 At the start of each round, players roll initiative, just like normal.

 Yes, at the beginning of every round of a spell duel, NOT at the beginning of every combat encounter.
 Because otherwise whoever happens to roll higher before the encounter start would have a huge advantage the rest of the combat encounter.
+When it's the next round, then everyone rolls initiative again.

 Step 2: Describing the Spell (ATTACKER)